ddonco/CarND-Extended-Kalman-Filter-Tracking/README.md

 3. cmake ..
 4. make
 5. ./ExtendedKF

+Starting the ExtendedKF web server application in a terminal, and then running the Term 2 Simulator will produce results similar to the screenshots below.

+![alt text][screenshot1]

+![alt text][screenshot3]

 Below is the simplified protocol that main.cpp uses for uWebSocketIO communication with the simulator.